Versianih/PurpleAI/README.md

 ## Licença

-Esse projeto está sobre a Licensa MIT, saiba mais no arquivo [LICENSE](LICENSE).
+Esse projeto está sobre a Licença MIT, saiba mais no arquivo [LICENSE](LICENSE).

 ## Contato